sunxueliang96/tor-traffic-crawler/README.md

 # Quick Start

-## First, start the tor service, and listen at socket 9150.
-$bash ./path_to_tbb/firefox  #if you download tbb.tar.xz from TOR project.

-## Second
 $python crawler

-## You can find all .pcap at results/
+## You can find all .cell at results/

 ## It is recommanded to use the [docker image](https://registry.hub.docker.com/r/sunxueliang96/tor-traffic-crawler).